pgiani/clean_logs/README.md

 ## logger.debug

-If you pass a string as one of the parameters clean_logs will use it as the title of the group.
+If you pass a string as one of the parameters, clean_logs will use it as the title of the group.
-It groups any object or arrays every type is displayed with a unique color and style,
+It groups any object or arrays.
+Every type is displayed with a unique color and style,

 - Arrays or Objects will be grouped and the length of the objects added to the label
 - Functions are DarkCyan <span style="color:DarkCyan"> someFuntion()</span>.